 This backup software simultaneously sends data to both a local drive, and a cloud solution.
 It can also do cloning and mirror imaging duties for your rig’s system drive, in just two easy clicks.

 Acronis True Image has an anti-ransomware feature that detects, and can even reverse the unauthorized encryption of a hard drive to keep data safe from this increasingly prevalent type of attack.
 It also offers support for mobile device backup.
 The downside is that all this backing up does use some system resources, and can even lengthen boot times.

-A license for a single device goes for a one-time purchase of $49.99 (around £36, AU$66), but does not include any cloud storage space.
-An ongoing subscription to the advanced tier that includes 250GB of cloud storage costs $4.16 per month (£3, AU$5), and also upgrades the software to the latest version automatically.
+A license for a single device goes for a one-time purchase of $49.99, but does not include any cloud storage space.
+Alternatively, you can pay for an annual subscription for the same price (every year) that includes 250GB of cloud storage space, and allows for the software to be upgraded to the latest version.

 A flexible solution in the backup arena